rikschennink/conditioner/README.md

 - Declarative way to bind logic to elements, [why this is good](http://rikschennink.nl/thoughts/binding-behavior-you-are-doing-it-wrong/)
 - No dependencies and small footprint (~1KB gzipped)
 - Compatible with ES `import()`, AMD `require()` and webpack
-- Can be extend easily with plugins
+- Can be extended easily with plugins